Last updated June 2021

 How is the NIS Directive different from the GDPR?
 What’s the difference between a Directive and a Regulation?

-- The NIS Directive is a legal act and requires the Members States to reach a set of goals.
-It’s up to the Member States to put in place their laws in the ‘spirit’ of the NIS Directive.
+- The NIS Directive is a legal act and requires the Member States to reach a set of goals.
+It's up to the Member States to put their laws in the 'spirit' of the NIS Directive.

-There's no national IoT cybersecurity regulatory framework nor a comprehensive set of standards as of June 2021 in the US.
+There's no national IoT cybersecurity regulatory framework nor a comprehensive set of standards as of January 2024 in the U.S.

 The bill passed on December 4 2020, sets minimum security standards for connected devices the federal government uses.